more Barbados things to do

 Barbados Coastal Features

 Barbados is a coral island and its beaches are mainly made from finely ground coral.
-Of course, not all of Barbados' coast is sand; there are mangrove swamps, cliffs, tide pools and areas where beds of low lying coral rock, sandstone, clay or shale reach out to the sea.
+Of course, not all of Barbados' coast is sand; there are mangroves, cliffs, tide pools and areas where beds of low lying coral rock, sandstone, clay or shale reach out to the sea.

-Barbados' swamps are to be found in Chancery Lane, Inch Marlow and Graeme Hall in the south and south-west of the island.
+Barbados' major swamps are located in Chancery Lane, Inch Marlow and Graeme Hall in the south and south-west of the island.
 They are the major wetlands of Barbados providing an assemblage of plants and animals forming an important link in the food chain of offshore fish and birds.

 Low lying rock formations are particularly prevalent along the north-east and south-eastern points; periwinkles, sea anemones, crabs and snails make their home along these rocks.